ansible/molecule/doc/source/examples.rst

 Vagrant Proxy Settings
 ======================

-One way of passing in proxy settings to the Vagrant provider is using the vagrant-proxyconf plugin and adding the vagrant-proxyconf configurations to the Vagrantfile in your user home .vagrant.d/Vagrantfile.
+One way of passing in proxy settings to the Vagrant provider is using the vagrant-proxyconf plugin and adding the vagrant-proxyconf configurations to ~/.vagrant.d/Vagrantfile.

 To install the plugin run:

 .. code-block:: bash

-    vagrant plugin install vagrant-proxyconf
+    $ vagrant plugin install vagrant-proxyconf

-On linux add the following Vagrantfile to ~/.vagrant.d/Vagrantfile or update the existing file to include the if statement that configures vagrant-proxyconf.
+On linux add the following Vagrantfile to ~/.vagrant.d/Vagrantfile.

 .. code-block:: ruby

     Vagrant.configure("2") do |config|
       if Vagrant.has_plugin?("vagrant-proxyconf")
         config.proxy.http     = ENV['HTTP_PROXY']
         config.proxy.https    = ENV['HTTP_PROXY']
         config.proxy.no_proxy = ENV['NO_PROXY']
       end
     end